Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 **Global Policies:**

--   Make decisions for all active txns.
+-   Make decisions for all active transactions.

 **Local Policies:**

--   Allocate frames to a specific txn without considering the behavior of concurrent txns.
+-   Allocate frames to a specific transactions without considering the behavior of concurrent transactions s.

 -   Still need to support sharing pages.